microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/5_Project/README.md

 ### Develop

 Create a good foundation by focusing on the structural HTML before applying CSS.
 HTML is equivalent to the bones in our body in the sense that it holds everything together; without it, we cannot hold the form of the website together.
 CSS can be applied on top of a solid HTML foundation to add the final touches.
-A common developer mistake is too try to fix layout issues with CSS first, which can make it more difficult to maintain code.
+A common developer mistake is to try to fix layout issues with CSS first, which can make it more difficult to maintain code.
 Some guidelines for the development stage:

-- [ ] Idenify layout and repeating patterns (to be used for clasification).
+- [ ] Identify layout and repeating patterns (to be used for classification).
 - [ ] Create the necessary files (index.html, main.css).
 - [ ] Code section by section, focusing on the HTML structure first, and using common body tags and forms as discussed in [Part 2.
 HTML: Common Body Tags](../2_HTML/common_body_tags.md) and [Part 2.
 HTML: Forms](../2_HTML/forms.md).
 - [ ] Add style to match layouts to the mockups by using CSS Selectors, as discussed in [Part 3.
 CSS: CSS Selectors](../3_CSS_CSS3/css_selectors.md).